 As a report developer, connect your existing BI tool to the OData data source.
 The OData objects are exposed and you can start building reports for your end users.

-: The procedures in this section are only recommendations.
-Refer to the documentation for your specific BI tool for configuration instructions for the following tasks:
+The procedures in this section are only recommendations.
+Refer to the documentation for your specific BI tool for configuration instructions on the following tasks:

 - Connect and build reports using OData feed.